oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 ## Experiment

-With the **Oracle AI Microservices Sandbox** configured, you're ready for some experimentation.
+With the **Oracle AI Explorer for Apps** configured, you're ready for some experimentation.

 Navigate back to the _ChatBot_.
 There will be no more configuration warnings and `RAG?` will be automatically enabled: